 The Center for Clinical and Translational Science hosts many on-campus training workshops and professional development symposia for those interested in honing their skills at finding funding, effectively communicating research with diverse populations, and navgiating the relationship between science, medicine, and industry.

 NGP students will have the opportunity to present at conferences throughout the year both internal and external.

 Community Outreach and Service Activities

 If you are interested in representing our program and being a voice advocating for yourself and fellow graduate students, get involved with the Council of Graduate Students.
 You can become a delegate for the program, serve as a senator, or join one of many committees that focus on individual issues like diversity & inclusion and career development.
-The current CGS rep for NGP is Liz Stone - contact her for more information about getting involved.
+The current CGS rep for NGP is Kyle Sullivan - contact him for more information about getting involved.

 Along with speakers invited by faculty, each year NGP students invite and host several pre-eminent researchers to speak on campus.
 The Student Seminar Committee meets once a year in the fall semester to prioritize a list of those researchers that we are most excited to invite for the following year.
-For more information about how to get involved, contact Liz Stone.
+For more information about how to get involved, contact Sam Powers.